fmi-basel/LSTree/example/README.md

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree MultiDeconvolutionTask
 ```
+> **Important**: The outputs from this step include a folder with '-Deconv' as a suffix, and the other steps use the images inside as input for segmentation.
+If this is not needed, a - so far still hacky - way around it is to copy the raw images to an empty folder with the same name before running the config file.

 ## 3. Lineage tree
 LSTree works directly with MaMuT `.xml` files that contain tracking data made using [Mastodon](https://github.com/mastodon-sc/mastodon) Fiji plugin.
 Subsequently a deep learning model can be (re)trained to predict trees that require fewer manual corrections.
 Alternatively, one can also use the output from [Elephant](https://elephant-track.github.io/#/v0.3/) ( as MaMuT `.xml` ) to fine tune an existing model or just as final lineage tree output for further processing (segmentation and feature extraction steps).